cxzhou35/Awesome-dotfiles/README.md

 # My dotfiles in Linux
-Here are some dotfiles for my linux.
+Here are some dotfiles for my Linux(Ubuntu 20.04).

-I put them here for convenienve.
+I put them here for handy and portable use.

 The config list is below:
 - `conda`